How do you cope with dental anxiety or dental phobia?19 May 2017 Categories: Dental Anxiety Patient care

 BChD DGDP(U.K.) RCS Dip.Con.Sed(Newc)

-A significant percentage of the population feel a high level of dental anxiety in response to visiting the dentist or having dental treatment.
-In reality, this means that people who suffer from dental anxiety or dental phobia will often limit their dental visits to emergencies only.
-The strength of this emotion dissuades them from going to the dentist for regular and essential dental check ups.
+A significant percentage of the population suffer from dental anxiety and will often only go to the dentist when they have a dental emergency or are in extreme pain!
+The strength of this anxiety dissuades them from going to the dentist for those regular and essential dental check ups that help to prevent problems becoming.

 Treating “dentally anxious” patients